marionettejs/blog/source/_posts/easy-start-with-javascript-frameworks.md

 > Note: Marionette.js is build on top of [Backbone.js](backbonejs.org) and as Backbone.js can't work without [jQuery](https://jquery.com/), [Underscore.js](http://underscorejs.org/).

 Lets write some code!
-First of all you have to create `html` page with all needed dependancies.
+First of all you have to create an `html` page with all needed dependancies.

 ```html
 <!DOCTYPE html>